aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 ERROR [app-router] Error: Script error for "no-selection"
 ```

 This is actually expected.
 Why?
 Well, we have now configured a router, that router is matching on the empty route pattern we defined and it's trying to load the `no-selection` module, but we haven't created that yet.
 Let's do that now.
-Create a new file under `src` named `no-selection{context.language.fileExtension}` and give it the following code:
+Create a new file under `src` named `no-selection${context.language.fileExtension}` and give it the following code:

 <code-listing heading="no-selection${context.language.fileExtension}">
   <source-code lang="ES 2015/ES Next">